 The Ball State University School of Music, located in Muncie, Indiana, is comprised of nearly 500 students and over 70 full-time faculty members.
 It offers music degrees at the undergraduate and graduate levels and is known for its wide and varied programs as well as national leadership in music education.

-The School of Music will hold auditions in Taiwan on December 29, 2018.
-Students interested in auditioning should follow the steps outlined below.
-For information and questions about the Ball State Taiwan Auditions, please contact Dr. Yu-Fang Chen, assistant professor of violin performance, at email@example.com.
+Please note: due to COVID-19, the School of Music will not be holding in person auditions this time.
+Instead, students interested in applying to the School of Music can follow the steps outlined below to schedule virtual (Zoom or Skype) auditions with Dr. Yu-Fang Chen or to submit a video.
+For information and questions about the Ball State Taiwan Auditions, please contact Yu-Fang Chen, assistant professor of violin performance.

 Step 2: Audition for the School of Music